pohlm01/master-thesis/3_mtc.typ

 //   - Monitors: Monitors transparency service for suspicious or unauthorized certificates

 // - *Terms*
-//   - Assertion: Protocol-specific statement that a @ca is certifying.
+//   - assertion: Protocol-specific statement that a @ca is certifying.
 E.g., DNS name or IP address.
-//   - Abridged assertion: Partially hashed Assertion to save space.
+//   - Abridged assertion: Partially hashed assertion to save space.
-//   - Certificate: Assertions with proof
+//   - Certificate: assertions with proof
 //   - Batch: Collection of assertions certified at the same time
 //   - Batch tree head: Merkle Tree head over all assertions of one batch
 //   - Inclusion proof: Proof that something is included in the head